 As with all fertility treatment, success rates are lower for older women.
 Using in vitro maturation, the pregnancy rates for women above age 35 were very low.
 Thus these women are not good candidates for this technique.

-Last year, IVF1 became the first fertility center in the United States to achieve pregnancy using IVM.
+IVF1 was the first fertility center in the United States to achieve pregnancy using IVM.